ericjfenton/calculator/README.md

 19b. "- 1" displays 1.
 Pass
 19c. "x 2" display 4.
 Pass
 19d. "/ 2" displays 1.
 Pass
 20. Program includes method to display numbers over 999 with comma.
-Pass (toLocaleString(), needed to add logic to retaining trailing decimal)
+Omitted (toLocaleString() works somewhat but side effects were tricky)
 21. Entry of "1234" displays 1,234.
-Pass
+Fail
 22. Entry of "1234567" displays 1,234,567.
-Pass
+Fail
 23. Entry of decimal displays in output area.
 Pass
 24. Second entry of decimal is ignored.
 Pass
 25. Entry of operators second time in a row is ignored.
 Passed
 26. Entry of equals without two operands and operator is ignored.
 Pass
+27. Retain trailing zeroes after decimal when converting to comma format.
+Fail